GowerCampbell/BrightBerry-PomodoroApp/README.md

 ## 🌿 Overview

-**Blueberry Bloom** is a productivity and learning app designed specifically for neurodivergent individuals.
+**Blueberry Bloom** is a productivity and learning app I designed specifically for neurodivergent individuals.
 It integrates the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) with key principles from the ["Learning How to Learn" course](https://www.coursera.org/learn/learning-how-to-learn).
-By transforming focused study time into a virtual garden where users grow blueberries, the app provides a visual metaphor for building stronger neural pathways.
+By transforming focused study time into a virtual garden where users grow berries, the app provides a visual metaphor for building stronger neural pathways.
 Each completed Pomodoro session rewards users with growth progress, motivational quotes, and tips based on cognitive science, such as chunking, active recall, and spaced repetition.

 The app's design, inspired by plant-growing games, aims to reduce cognitive overload and increase engagement, making it particularly suitable for neurodivergent learners.